What is meningococcal disease?

 Who gets meningococcal disease?

-Anyone can get meningococcal disease, but it is more common in infants, children, adolescents, and young adults.
+Anyone can get meningococcal disease, but it is more common in infants, teens, young adults, and adults 65 years and older.
 Other persons at increased risk include household contacts of a person known to have had this disease, people with weakened immune systems (e.g., those with HIV or those without a spleen), people in community settings (e.g., college campuses), and people traveling to certain parts of the world where meningococcal meningitis is more common.

 How is meningococcal disease spread?